Frequently Asked Questions

 WHAT ARE THE PRIZES?

 Prizes will be awarded to first through third place winners.
-A People's Choice Award and numerous Special Awards will be given.
+Numerous Special Awards will also be given.
 Special Awards given in previous years include:

 - Tour of the Carnegie Mellon Robotics Institute